Ahzed11/ahzed11.github.io/content/posts/testing-dynamic-sofware-update-with-robot-framework.md

 It is possible to interact with an OTP release through various commands that can be called via bash.
 These commands include, for example, starting the release, stopping it, sending RPCs, etc...

 This means that it is also possible to interact with the release via Robot Framework using the python subprocess library.
-Below is a short library written to capitalize on this functionality.
+Below is a short library written to leverage this functionality.

 ```py
 # otp.py